ianquigley-sap/fiori-innovation-day-hands-on/exercises/ex3/README.md

 ## Summary

-You now have completed the Hands-on.Thank you very much for participating.
+You now have completed the Hands-on.
+Thank you very much for participating.